-1.3 It is important that the Council's property assets support its wider corporate vision and five priorities areas (see figure 2 below), adopted in 2010 and which will remain in place until 2015.
+1.3 It is important that the Council's property assets support its wider corporate vision and five priorities areas detailed on www.dacorum.gov.uk.
 Affordable homes, regeneration and the local economy are a particular focus.
-The Corporate Plan 2012-2015 builds on the priorities by setting out key aims in each area, and this asset management strategy identifies where the Council's property assets are being used to support their delivery.
+The Corporate Plan builds on the priorities by setting out key aims in each area, and this asset management strategy identifies where the Council's property assets are being used to support their delivery.
 This alignment should continue to improve once the proposed changes to the Council's property operating model, set out in paragraph 4.3, are completed.

-Figure 2: Dacorum's Vision and Priorities
+Figure 2: Dacorum's Vision and Priorities [TBC Once Updated Corporate plan Approved]